Period Spaces for Hodge Structures in Equal Characteristic: Hodge-Pink Theory

-\section{The Mysterious Functor}
+\subsection{The Mysterious Functor}

-We come to the analogue of Grothendieck's~\cite{Grothendieck} mysterious functor which was defined by Fontaine\ \cite{Fontaine2}.
-This analogue was first constructed by A.\ Genestier and V.\ Lafforgue~\cite{GL} for discretely valued fields $K$.
+We come to the analog of Grothendieck's~\cite{Grothendieck} mysterious functor which was defined by Fontaine\ \cite{Fontaine2}.
+This analog was first constructed by A.\ Genestier and V.\ Lafforgue~\cite{GL} for discretely valued fields $K$.
 Let us recall its definition.
-For reasons why this functor should indeed be considered the analogue of Fontaine's functor see Remark~\ref{RemLokShInsteadOfGalRep}.
+For reasons why this functor should indeed be considered the analog of Fontaine's functor see Remark~\ref{RemLokShInsteadOfGalRep}.

 We keep the notation of the previous section.
 Let $(M,F_M)$ be a local shtuka over $\Spf \CO_K$.
 It gives rise to a $z$-isocrystal $(D,F_D)=(M\otimes_{\CO_K\dbl z\dbr}k\dpl z\dpr, F_M\otimes\id)$ over $k$.
 Consider the $\CO_K$-algebras